virtualmin/virtualmin.com/content/docs/Development/API Programs/modify-limits.md

 Limits on the numbers of databases, mailboxes and mail aliases that can be created are set with the `--max-dbs`, `--max-mailboxes` and `--max-aliases` flags respectively.
 Each must be followed either with a number, or the word `UNLIMITED`.

-To grant the domain owner access to Virtualmin UI capabilities such as editing aliases or users, the `--can-edit` flag should be used, followed by a capability code.
+To grant the domain owner access to Virtualmin user interface capabilities such as editing aliases or users, the `--can-edit` flag should be used, followed by a capability code.
 Supported codes and their meanings are:

 `domain` - Edit Virtual server details such as the description and password